HZB

 HZB concentrates on energy materials research, methods and instruments for conducting research with soft X-ray radiation, as well as accelerator research and development.
 A strategic goal of HZB is to maximise the impact of its photon-based capabilities and expertise on the achievement of the goals of energy materials research.
 Here, the focus is on thin-film functional materials for energy conversion, energy storage and future energy-efficient information technologies.

-Accelerator research at HZB focusses on the development of efficient accelerator technologies and designs as well as superconducting cavities.
-HZB is operating two large-scale facilities – the research reactor BER II (to be shut down by the end of 2019) and the photon source BESSY II – for the international scientific user community.
-BESSY II is a 3rd generation synchrotron radiation source focusing on the VUV / soft X-ray regime.
-Both large-scale facilities serve an international user community with in total more than 3,500 user visits per year.
+Accelerator research at HZB focuses on the development of efficient accelerator technologies and designs as well as superconducting cavities.
+HZB is operating BESSY II light source for the international scientific user community.
+The 3rd generation synchrotron radiation source has up to 2,700 visits per year from guest researchers from 28 countries.

 bessy ii experimental hall 1024x439